 Before applying

-To determine how your personal goals and the mission of the MMUF program align, consider researching and discussing the following questions with faculty and graduate students in your field of interest:
+To determine how your academic and professional goals and the mission of the MMUF program align, consider reflecting on and discussing the following questions with faculty and graduate students in your field of interest:

 1. What are my research interests?
-What would make a strong MMUF project?
+What would make a strong MMUF research project?

 2. Which faculty member would I like to work with on a research project?